A smile that shows much gums can be subjective. Some would say it affects facial aesthetics negatively, while others claim it to be attractive.

 What causes a Gummy Smile?

-One of the commonest factors is an abnormal eruption of the teeth.
-Teeth covered by excessive gum tissue appear short, even though they may be the proper length.
+One of the most common factors is an abnormal eruption of the teeth.
+Teeth covered by excessive gum tissue appear short and unevenly shaped even though they may well be the proper length.

 Secondly, the muscle that controls the movement of your upper lip could be hyperactive causing your upper lip to rise higher than normal.
 When this occurs, more of your gum tissue is exposed when you smile.

-Also, the manner in which your upper jaw bone grew and developed could cause the appearance of a gummy smile.
+Furthermore, the manner in which your upper jaw bone has grown and developed could cause the appearance of a gummy smile, or gummy teeth.
 For example, if there were an excessive bulging protrusion of the upper jaw within the gum tissue, you would experience an obvious gummy appearance when you smile.

 Along with gingival recessions (receding gums), the excessive gingival display during smiling is a common condition impairing smile aesthetics.
 This condition is frequently related to an altered passive eruption (APE) of teeth mostly due to developmental or genetic factors that may lead to the persistence of excessive soft tissue amount over the enamel surface.